-Mayor Walsh released the Greenovate Boston 2014 Climate Action Plan Update, celebrating the City’s progress towards reducing greenhouse gas (GHG) emissions 25% by 2020 and 80% by 2050, and preparing for the impacts of climate change.
+Mayor Walsh released the Greenovate Boston 2014 Climate Action Plan Update, celebrating the City’s progress towards reducing greenhouse gas (GHG) emissions 25% by 2020 and becoming carbon-neutral by 2050, and preparing for the impacts of climate change.
 Since 2005, community-wide GHG emissions have decreased by 17%, and the City of Boston has made significant progress preparing for climate change.
 In Mayor Walsh’s 2017 State of the City address, he announced that Boston will be carbon-neutral by the year 2050.
 Read about some of our initiatives areas and see how you can get involved today.

 Although climate change will inevitably shape our city in new ways, our response can make sure it is for the better.
 We can do that by using climate preparedness and resiliency measures to spur economic development, create jobs, invest in public green space, and improve our air and water quality.